Leaning into complexity by reducing code entropy

 One of the most difficult things when dealing with data and knowledge, when building models, is that you usually start from a training data set, and this data can be biased in subtle ways that results in bad fit to the real world.

 Your suite of tests should represent users' concerns in the least biased way possible.
-It's easy to end up with features that go into too much detail for areas that maybe specific users want but that is noise to the rest of the market.
+It's easy to end up with features that go into too much details for areas that maybe specific users want but that is noise to the rest of the market.
 You'll often have code and tests that overweight things that engineers care about and underweight things that users care about.
 You'll have structures and abstractions that describe things in a way that engineers think about but is difficult to relate to for users.
 Bias is a very difficult problem, it plagues scientific research, contributes to the replication crisis etc.

 Another subtle way that data and tests can overfit is when they assert on something that users don't care about.
 If that test fails later it will be a false failure.